David Pitt-Watson: Charity work and public service

-Pitt-Watson chaired the UN Environment Programme's Finance Initiative, a unique partnership between the UN and over 200 financial institutions in the run up to the 2015 United Nations Climate Change Committee.
-Its aim is to identify, promote and realise best sustainability practices within the finance industry.
+Pitt-Watson chaired the UN Environment Programme's Finance Initiative, in the run up to the 2015 United Nations Climate Change Committee.
 He was a trustee and treasurer of Oxfam GB from 2011– 2017, where he had been closely involved in helping to establish its Enterprise Development Programme.
-Pitt-Watson was a trustee of Nesta, the innovation charity where he chaired its £400million endowment.
-He is a trustee of the Institute for Public Policy Research and was founding chair of the Speakers' Corner Trust.
+Pitt-Watson was a trustee of Nesta, the innovation charity where he chaired its £400million endowment and of the Institute for Public Policy Research.

-At the Royal Society for the Encouragement of Arts, Manufactures & Commerce (The RSA) he established the Tomorrow's Investor programme.
-It has been influential in raising the debate and achieving a consensus for reform to improve the structures, costs and transparency of pensions in Britain.
+At the Royal Society for the Encouragement of Arts, Manufactures & Commerce (The RSA) he established the Tomorrow's Investor programme which has been influential in raising the debate and achieving a consensus for reform to improve the structures, costs and transparency of pensions in Britain.

 In February 2000 he helped initiate and served on the Co-operative Commission which aimed to help revive the fortunes of the UK Co-operative movement.

 Pitt-Watson was also a councillor on Westminster City Council, for the Maida Vale ward, from 1986 to 1990.